wiz-sec-public/peach-framework/README.md

 ### Using PEACH

 The first part of the security review process involves a tenant isolation review.
 This isolation review analyzes the risks associated with customer-facing interfaces and determines:
-1. the complexity of the interface as a predictor of vulnerability;
+1. the complexity of the interface as a predictor of vulnerability (see examples [here](/examples/interface-examples.md));
 2. whether the interface is shared or duplicated per tenant;
-3. what type of security boundaries are in place (e.g. hardware virtualization);
+3. what type of security boundaries are in place (e.g. hardware virtualization - see other types [here](/specifications/security-boundaries.md));
 4. how strongly these boundaries have been implemented.

-In order to gauge how strongly the security boundaries have been implemented (4), we propose using the following five parameters (P.E.A.C.H.):
+In order to gauge how strongly the security boundaries have been implemented (4), we propose using the following five parameters (P.E.A.C.H. - defined in detail [here](/specifications/hardening-factors.md)):
 1.	**P**rivilege hardening
 2.	**E**ncryption hardening
 3.	**A**uthentication hardening